zitadel/example-python-django-oauth/README.md

 ## Getting started

 If you want to run this example directly you can fork and clone it to your system.
-Be sure to [configure ZITADEL](https://docs-git-docs-example-symfony-zitadel.vercel.app/docs/examples/login/symfony#zitadel-setup) to accept requests from this app.
+Be sure to [configure ZITADEL](https://docs-git-python-django-example-zitadel.vercel.app/docs/examples/secure-api/django#zitadel-setup) to accept requests from this API.

 ### Prerequisites

-Create a project as described in [Secure an API using the JSON Web Token Profile in ZITADEL](https://github.com/zitadel/examples-api-access-and-token-introspection/blob/main/api-jwt/README.md).

-You should have a key-file `.json`, the domain ZITADEL is running under and the token and introspection URL.

-Create an serviceuser as descirbed in [Call a Secured API Using JSON Web Token (JWT) Profile](https://github.com/zitadel/examples-api-access-and-token-introspection/tree/main/service-user-jwt).

-You should have a client-key-file `.json` and the ID of the project you gave permissons to.

 You have to install Python as described in [their documentation](https://wiki.python.org/moin/BeginnersGuide/Download) and then download all dependencies through: